vvzen/pyside2-qml-examples/README.md

 ### Addenda
 #### Why I think QML can be good idea..

-1. I don't like looking at your 1000 lines of autogerated UI code just to get a feeling of the underneath data model
+- I don't like looking at your 1000 lines of autogerated UI code just to get a feeling of the underneath data model

-2. It makes it easier to make edits on the presentation layer without touching the python code
+- It makes it easier to make edits on the presentation layer without touching the python code

-3. We can create components that define a certain behaviour and reuse them (buttons but even lists, menu bars, etc..)
+- We can create components that define a certain behaviour and reuse them (buttons but even lists, menu bars, etc..)

-4. Yes, It's still a little bit of a PITA to use QML inside Nuke/Maya/Houdini, but things are slowly changing.
+- Yes, It's still a little bit of a PITA to use QML inside Nuke/Maya/Houdini, but things are slowly changing.
 In the meantime, nothing prevents you from doing standalone apps in QML, as long as you've got ways to properly package/source PySide2 (rez, conda, pip, tcl-modules, etc..)

-5. If you're crazy enough and you realize in the mid of a project that you need more performance, you could potentially rewrite the backend in C++ and leave the frontend almost untouched.
+- If you're crazy enough and you realize in the mid of a project that you need more performance, you could potentially rewrite the backend in C++ and leave the frontend almost untouched

-6. It finally offers TreeViews and TreeModels!
+- It finally offers TreeViews and TreeModels!

 #### ..and why it's still challenging

-1. You need to learn something new (pros for some, con for others)
+- You need to learn something new (pros for some, con for others)

-2. There's not really a lot of huge amount of docs for Python
+- There's not really a lot of huge amount of docs for Python (but if you're here we can change that!)

-3. You might find it harder to tweak some of the UI elements exactly as you'd like to
+- You might find it harder to tweak some of the UI elements exactly as you'd like to

-4. It's still not a mature framework (but he's a bright kid)
+- It's still not a mature framework (but he's a bright kid)

+# Examples
-# list-view
+## list-view
 Very simple example showing how to populate a 1d list-view using a model.

 ![list-view/list-view.png](list-view/list-view.png)

-# 2d-list-view
+## 2d-list-view
 Slightly more complex example showing how to implement a basic app that uses threads and signals to perform a long blocking calculation without blocking the UI.
 Also shows an example of a 2d list view where each row item contains sub items.

 ![2d-list-view/2d-list-view.png](2d-list-view/2d-list-view.png)

-# publisher-app
+## publisher-app
 Boiler-plate code that shows how you could integrate drag & drop and some parsing logic in order to fill a list view.
 This could be for example used an app for publishing frames